Girls Rock STAFF

 Amplify staff are extraordinary people from all over the world.
 They are diverse, vibrant, fun and relatable.
 They are unique because they must not only meet the needs of our campers and make sure each child is having an amazing time, but must also possess advanced skills or professional expertise in one of our specialty program areas.
 They are the people your child will come home talking about - perhaps with the English or Australian accents your child will come home impersonating.
 They are your child’s new role models, heroes, confidants and friends.

-Jen Baron - Executive Director It's been said that I came into this world singing.
+Jen Baron - Executive Director and Founder It's been said that I came into this world singing.
 Having grown up in the California foothills, miles from the nearest town it isn't surprising that I filled my days with make believe, attentiveness to my surroundings, and a deep desire to connect artistically.
 My childhood home was ripe with music and storytelling was central to our everyday interactions as a family.
 I began writing music when I was 8 years old and haven't stopped since.
 I feel beyond fortunate to get to work professionally as a songwriter.
 I have written upwards of 500 songs, and I have had the opportunity to collaborate with some of the top songwriters and producers in pop music.
 I am both a writer and producer.
 My songs "Vespertine" and " Gypsy Heart" were featured in Sharon Stones feature length film Femme.
 "Push Pull" was picked up by DJ Duo team Sam F and Kap Slap to be released in 2017.
 Also featured articles in Kaboom Magazine, EARS, Soundfly, Alfitude, SOM Magazine, Jammerzine, Bee Hive Candy, and Medium .

 Kelsey Maloney - Grant Writer is an independent grant writer working with various nonprofit organizations.
 Experience in Fundraising, Grant Writing, and Special Events.
 She is fluent in Spanish, proficient in Portuguese ,and is an avid lover of hiking, surfing, soccer, snowboarding, camping, pottery, cooking, and spending a day at the beach.